 - Technical exhibition and

-- Vishwakarma and Saraswati puja are also celebrated with great enthusiasm by the students in the presence of many Revered Maharaj, Brahmacharies & other Guests.
+- Vishwakarma and Saraswati puja are also celebrated with great enthusiasm by the students in the presence of many Revered Maharajjis, Brahmacharins & other guests.

-- Every year the final year students are taken for educational visits to industrial organization to supplement their training and gain practical knowledge.
+- Every year the final year students are taken for educational visits to industrial organizations to supplement their training and gain practical knowledge.

-We at Shilpavidyalaya are greatful to them and try to follow the path shown by them.
-Swami Veetaraganandaji Maharaj, Swami Paripurnanandaji Maharaj, Sw.
-Srinivasanandaji Maharaj, Swami Narendranandaji Maharaj offered their services as lncharges of the Institute and the Institute gratefully remembers them for their guidance and involvements.
-The present incumbent is Swami Yogadhishananda Maharaj who is very ably guiding the Shilpavidyalaya through active involvement and inspiring students and staff.
+We at Shilpavidyalaya are grateful to them and are trying to follow the path shown by them.
+Swami Veetaraganandaji, Swami Paripurnanandaji, Swami Srinivasanandaji, Swami Narendranandaji and Swami Yogadhishanandaji offered their services as Monks-in-charge of the Institute and the Institute gratefully remembers them for their guidance, active involvement and inspiration provided to the students and staff.

 - Initially the school was started with only a Spinning section.

-- Subsequently Carpentry and Tailoring sections were introduced in 1924 and
+- Subsequently Carpentry and Tailoring sections were introduced in 1924.

 - With the other trades or sections the students were trained for making photo frame, manufacturing incense sticks.

 - Further in 1932, an agricultural section was started to give the students a facility to be trained and equipped for career in rural areas.

 - In 1937 a dairy was started and it provided practical training to the boys in rearing cattle.

 - Till 1975 Fitter, Turner, Auto-Mechanics, Electrician, Carpentry, Weaving and Tailoring were running.

 - A printing section was started from 1979.